 - Do you know if your current customers will return or will someone else have wooed them away during the hiatus?

-Prepare NOW for the resurrection of markets and new business development opportunities.
+Prepare NOW for the resurrection of markets and new business development.
 Protect your reputation and business relationships.
-Consult with your events management company, taking advantage of their expert knowledge and their industry connections, to
+Consult with your events management company, taking advantage of their expert knowledge and their industry connections.